The Celiac Disease Foundation prides itself on being the information resource for people affected by, and in the field of, celiac disease.

 The intestines are always somewhat “leaky” because they are always absorbing nutrients.
 A leaky gut, while not a medical term, typically refers to increased intestinal permeability, which can be caused by inflammation of the gut due to celiac disease.

 What is dermatitis herpetiformis and how is it related to celiac disease?

 Dermatitis herpetiformis (DH), also known as Duhring’s Disease, is a form of celiac disease that results in itchy, blistering skin rashes.
 Patients with DH almost always have the same gluten-dependent intestinal damage as celiac disease patients and they must also follow a strict gluten-free diet.

 What is refractory sprue?

 Refractory sprue or refractory celiac disease refers to an unresponsive case of celiac disease where the villi of a patient with celiac disease do not recover even after the patient stays on a gluten-free diet.
 For a diagnosis of refractory sprue, all other possible causes of the intestinal damage must be eliminated.
 Refractory sprue affects a small percentage of people with celiac disease.

 When should gluten be introduced into the diet of an infant?

-Research suggests that introducing gluten within the first few months can greatly increase the risk for celiac disease later in life.
-However there is also research suggesting that introducing gluten too late also increases risk of celiac disease.
-Right now there is no conclusive research that has determined when the best time to introduce gluten into the diet is to prevent celiac disease from developing.
-Be sure to always get the support of your pediatrician or dietitian to make sure your baby is getting the nutrients he or she needs.
+Research suggests that introducing gluten within the first few months can greatly increase the risk of celiac disease later in life.
+However, there is also research suggesting that introducing gluten too late increases risk of celiac disease as well.
+Currently, there is no conclusive research that has determined when the best time to introduce gluten into the diet is to prevent celiac disease from developing.
+Be sure to always get the support of your pediatrician or dietitian to ensure your baby is getting the nutrients he or she needs.